UTDNebula/planner/docs/notes.md

 # Required Fixes

-## degree_data/arts_humanities_technology/Visual Performing Arts Art History Concentration(BA).json

-- Need to create some sort of other requirement for "3 semester credit hours of upper-level Related Courses from the School of Arts and Humanities (excluding the AHST prefix)"
-- other, 15 semester credit hours of upper-division Historical Context courses
-- other, 9 semester credit hours of upper-division Visual and Performing Arts electives

 ## degree_data/Visual Performing Arts Communication Concentration(BA).json

 - Need to create some sort of other requirement for "3 semester credit hours of upper-level Related Courses from the School of Arts and Humanities (excluding the COMM prefix)"